Weaving Augmented Intelligence into Patient Care

-That’s where the work of Melanie C. Wright, research associate professor with Idaho State University’s College of Pharmacy comes in.
+That’s where the work of Dr. Melanie C. Wight, Research Associate Professor with Idaho State University’s College of Pharmacy comes in.

-Wright and a team of experts have been working to create an integrated graphical display that would help doctors and nurses more quickly diagnose circulatory shock and sepsis, a life-threatening medical emergency caused by the body’s extreme response to an infection.
+Wright and a team of experts have been working to create an integrated graphical display that would help doctors and nurses diagnose sepsis and circulatory shock more quickly.

 “We don’t need to have the different pieces of equipment each providing information on their own screens or outputs,” Wright said.
 “We’re trying to move to a world where everything uses a common language and can be input into a common computer, and we can now take all of that and put it in a clearer picture for doctors, nurses, pharmacists, and whoever else needs the information."

 As many as 300,000 US hospital patients die each year from problems like sepsis, and 15,000 or more of these deaths are preventable.
 This work would also help prevent invasive procedures due to late detection of unexpected deterioration and emergencies such as cardiac arrest, respiratory arrest, sepsis, and bleeding.

 The work Wright and others have been doing with medical staff has had promising results.
 A total of 32 physicians participated in the latest study, with results indicating more rapid and accurate circulatory shock diagnosis, as well as providing evidence that graphical displays may help reduce expert–novice performance gaps.

 “They’ll get the same information they’ve been getting, but hopefully better organized and structured,” Wright said.
 “It’s what your email has been doing already - highlights the new mail.
 That’s why it’s called augmented intelligence, not artificial intelligence.”